stefanhuber/pwa-energy-comparison/README.md

 #### Sample apps

 The sample apps and instrumentation project are compiled, signed and put into the `apk` folder.
 To install all apps inside the `apk` folder run the `prepare.py` script.
 This requires an adb connected device.
+The `.apk` files can be downloaded compiled and signed from the [GitHub releases](https://github.com/stefanhuber/pwa-energy-comparison/releases/tag/1.0.0).

 ```bash
 > python prepare.py